What to Do with Green Tomatoes in the Fall

 Tomato plants can usually survive a light, short frost (less than four hours) if you give them a little help.
 Cover the plants with a blanket or sheet to keep the frost off, and remove it during the day.

-How to encourage tomatoes to ripen on the vine
+How to ripen tomatoes on the vine

 Stressing your plants slightly can sometimes trick them into ripening more quickly.